IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

     - **Lines 9-13** has the port details. `port: 8080` refers to the port for the incoming traffic of the service. `targetPort: 8080` refers to the port on the pod.
 This means that incoming traffic for the service on port 8080 will be forwarded to the pod on port 8080.

     - **Lines 14-15** specifies the pod selector label.
 It defines which Pods the service will route traffic to.
-In this case, it matches Pods that have the label `app: lab1-demo`.
+In this case, it matches Pods that have the label `app: lab1-demo`, which is the label we assigned in the deployment yaml.

 18. You should land in service details view/page.
 You can see the ClusterIP which is accessible from inside the cluster only.
     ![image](https://github.com/user-attachments/assets/5b8b3385-44a7-4dec-bbfa-f384c5f784fb)